NunoSempere/rosenrot-browser/README.md

 ### Cool things

-I just found out that you can inspect a GTK application with the GTK explorer if you set a certain command-line variable.
+- I just found out that you can inspect a GTK application with the GTK explorer if you set a certain command-line variable.
 Try this with `make inspect`.
+- Static variables keep their value between invocations.

 ### Known bugs/gotchas.

 General:

-- [ ] By default the searchbar is pretty gigantic.
+- By default the searchbar is pretty gigantic.
 I've made this so because I'm a bit myopic, but also work with my laptop in a laptop stand.
 Anyways, if you are a more normal person you can change this in the style.css.
-- [ ] The style.css usage isn't updated until installation.
+- The style.css usage isn't updated until installation.
 This is because by default rose uses the theme located in /usr/share/themes/rose/style.css, and that file isn't updated until make install.

 About my own system: